Lavay Smith

-Lavay Smith (born 1967) is an American singer specializing in swing and blues.
+Lavay Smith (born 1967) is an American singer specializing in swing, jazz, and blues.
 She tours with her eight-piece "little big band", Lavay Smith & Her Red Hot Skillet Lickers.

 Biography

 The fourth of five children, Lavay Smith was born in Long Beach, California.
 Her father was a jazz fan, and she grew up hearing Fats Waller, Bessie Smith, Helen Humes, Billie Holiday, and Dinah Washington, though she listened to genres outside of jazz.
 When she was twelve, she moved with her family to the Philippines.
 In her teens she sang in a rock band in Manila, performing for members of the American military.
 The family moved back to California, where she attended high school.
 After moving to San Francisco, she sang in coffee houses, accompanying herself on guitar.
 She formed the Red Hot Skillet Lickers in 1989 with Chris Siebert, who was a member of the washboard-jazz band Bo Grumpus with guitarist Craig Ventresco.
 Smith combined "red hot" with Gid Tanner's 1920s country band, the Skillet Lickers.
 The band played rock and roll clubs, then became popular with the swing revival that started several years later.
 Their first album was released in 1996.
 The song "Everybody's Talkin' 'bout Miss Thang" peaked at No. 24 on the Billboard magazine Jazz chart in 2000.